mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 To make matters worse, a Tktkian human environmental activist group gets winds of the events happening at the dig site and sends protesters to demonstrate.
 The locals are not fond of offworlders poking and prodding their planet.

-This situation could get out of hand if it’s not managed right and the travellers can help using whatever social skills they have at their disposal (e.g., Persuade, Diplomat).
+This situation could get out of hand if it's not managed right and the travellers can help using whatever social skills they have at their disposal (e.g., Persuade, Diplomat).
 Being rude to the protesters or insinuating that they have no right to be present will only exacerbate the situation.

-The tensions between the various groups escalates but does not explode into a full conflagration before the events of the [[#THE YETRAI ATTACK]].
+The tensions between the various groups escalates but does not explode into a full conflagration before the events of the [[#The Yentrai Attack]].

 ![[TktTkt-112.jpg|100]]